jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 Circular,

-Important statement to use: objects first, procedures second.
+Important statement to use: objects first, commands second.

 JJ